Skip to content

 Jason Stolz CLTC, CRPC

-How to find an old life insurance policy usually starts with confirming which insurer issued it, who the owner and beneficiaries are, and whether the contract is still in force.
-Policies can get “lost” after moves, job changes, bank mergers, or when paperwork is tucked away in safety deposit boxes.
-If you’re a beneficiary, executor, or family member trying to locate coverage, the most efficient first stop is the NAIC Life Insurance Policy Locator, a nationwide tool used by insurers to match your request against their records.
+How to find an old life insurance policy usually comes down to three things: identifying the insurer (or the company that acquired them), proving you have authority to request information, and confirming whether the policy is still in force.
+Policies get “lost” for ordinary reasons—moves, job changes, family changes, bank account switches, or paperwork that ended up in a safe-deposit box years ago.
+If you’re a beneficiary, executor, trustee, or a family member trying to locate coverage for someone who passed away, the fastest first step is often the NAIC Life Insurance Policy Locator, which routes a search request to participating insurers so they can check their records.

 Search for a Lost Life Insurance Policy